hsucherng/coding-style-guide/css.md

 These are essentially Modifier Classes, but are toggled through JavaScript.

-To clearly distinguish these classes, use one of these specific keywords while maintaining the same format as Modifier Classes: `is`, `has`.
+To clearly distinguish these classes, use one of these specific keywords — `is` or `has` — while maintaining the same format as Modifier Classes.

 Examples:

 - `.--has-error` as a state for `.field` to show that the input field did not pass validation.
 - `.--is-disabled` as a state for `.button` to show that it shouldn't be interacted with.
+- `.--Submitted` as a state for `.Address-Form` to show that it has been submitted.

 ### Component Classes vs Local Classes